uor-aces/uor-aces.github.io/bio/chris.md

 Where I applied what I had learnt to developing the Unified Model and later designing and developing <a href="https://www.metoffice.gov.uk/research/modelling-systems/lfric">LFRic, a new atmospheric model</a>.
-I now work part-time for the Met Office and part-time for the Univeristy of Reading
+I now work part-time for the Met Office and part-time for the Univeristy of Reading.

 ### Teaching